npradaschnor/Programming-and-Scripting-Project-2018/README.md

 # Programming-and-Scripting-Project-2018

 ###### Project instruction
-The project entails the student researching the data set, and then writing documentation and code in the Python programming language based on that research.
+<p align="justify">The project entails the student researching the data set, and then writing documentation and code in the Python programming language based on that research.
 An online search for information on the data set will convince the student that many people have investigated and written about it previously, and many of those are not experienced programmers.
-The student is expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
+The student is expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.</p>

 ###### Smaller tasks that have to be done to complete the project:
 - [x] Research background information about the data set and write a summary about it